BeratNzp/Socket-Example-Python/README.md

 # Socket-Server-Example
-This project can receive requests from clients as a server via sockets
+This project can receive requests from clients as a server via sockets.

 ## How to turn on server:
-  'code'
-  chmod +x mp-server.py.
+  chmod +x mp-server.py

-  ./mp-server.py &.
+  ./mp-server.py &
-  'code'

 ## How to turn back to terminal:
 Press "CTRL+X"